rpothin/PowerPlatform-ChristmasApps-FindTheBugsChallenge/README.md

 - Go to the **Actions** tab, then open the view on the **import-solution-to-dev** GitHub workflow
 - Click on the **Run workflow** button and select the authentication method you want to use to connect to the environnement where you want to import the **ChristmasHub** solution
 - Follow the run and when it ends validate that the **ChristmasHub** solution has been correctly imported to your environment

+You should now be good to test the applications and reports the 7 bugs you should find 🎄

 ## ❗ Code of Conduct